kennykb/NYbuildings_repair/README.md

 The problem affects a large number of ways - I'm guessing at least ten thousand.
+(_Update 2022-03-29_: In excess of sixty thousand.
+How far in excess remains to be determined, since the discovery of additional aliases that the importer used.)

 [Changeset 86639030](https://www.openstreetmap.org/changeset/86639030)
 alone contains about 7200 corrupted street addresses.
 I don't think a total revert is appropriate; some amount of the bad data